Thanks for Sharing

 Physical Fitness

-The most obvious benefit of this gentle art is fitness…Taekwondo is a great exercise that can help young learners develop strength, flexibility, agility, and endurance.
+The most obvious benefit of this gentle art is fitness…Taekwondo is an excellent choice that can help young learners develop strength, flexibility, agility, and endurance.
 The high kicks and fast movements involved in Taekwondo require a lot of energy and can help burn calories and improve cardiovascular health.

 I’ve visited my son’s dojang on numerous occasions and I am always impressed with the moves the little tykes produce and how flexible they are.